Mouryachowdaryy/Speech-to-text/README.md

 jupyter notebook
 ```

-Open `speech to text.ipynb` in your browser.
+Open the `speech to text.ipynb` file in your browser.

----

  3. Run the Cells

-Click **Run All** or run each cell step by step.

-* 📁 Upload an audio file (or)
+* Run all cells in order
-* 🎤 Record using microphone
+* Speak clearly into your microphone when prompted
-* ✅ Get instant transcription in text form
+* Get instant transcription directly in the notebook

  🎯 Features

-* 🔊 Record speech using your system’s microphone
+* 🎤 Record speech using your system’s microphone
-* 📂 Upload `.wav` audio files for transcription
-* ✨ Real-time speech recognition using `SpeechRecognition`
+* 🧠 Uses Google Web Speech API via `speech_recognition`
-* 🧠 Converts speech into clean, readable text
+* 📝 Instantly converts spoken words into clean text
-* 🧪 Works directly from Jupyter – no external UI needed
+* 🧪 Fully interactive inside Jupyter Notebook

+---

 🛠️ How It Works

  🎧 Input

-* Use `speech_recognition.Microphone()` for live recording
-* Use `speech_recognition.AudioFile()` for uploaded `.wav` file
+* Uses `speech_recognition.Microphone()` to capture audio from your mic

  ⚙️ Processing

-* Audio is processed using:
+* Captures a short audio snippet and converts it to text using:

   ```python
   recognizer.recognize_google(audio)
   ```
-* Uses Google Web Speech API (free, online)

  📝 Output

-* Final text is printed in the notebook
+* Recognized speech is printed in real-time in the notebook
-* Handles common errors like silence or recognition failure
+* Displays an error message if speech is unclear or if connection fails

 📂 Repository Structure

 ```
 speech-to-text/